When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Abstract

 \section{Abstract}

 We study the fairness of dimensionality reduction methods for recommendations.
-We focus on the established method of principal component analysis (PCA), which identifies latent components and produces a low-rank approximation via the leading components while discarding the trailing components.
-Prior works have defined notions of ``fair PCA''; however, these definitions do not answer the following question: what makes PCA \textit{unfair}?
-We identify two underlying mechanisms of PCA that induce unfairness at the item level.
-The first negatively impacts less popular items, due to the fact that less popular items rely on trailing latent components to recover their values.
-The second negatively impacts the highly popular items, since the leading PCA components specialize in individual popular items instead of capturing similarities between items.
-To address these issues, we develop a polynomial-time algorithm, \algname{}, a modification of PCA that uses item-specific weights in the objective.
-On a stylized class of matrices, we prove that \algname{} using a specific set of weights minimizes a popularity-normalized error metric.
-Our evaluations on real-world datasets show that \algname{} not only improves overall recommendation quality by up to $0.1$ item-level AUC-ROC but also improves on both popular and less popular items.
+We focus on the fundamental method of principal component analysis (PCA), which identifies latent components and produces a low-rank approximation via the leading components while discarding the trailing components.
+Prior works have defined notions of ``fair PCA''; however, these definitions do not answer the following question: \textit{why} is PCA unfair?
+We identify two underlying popularity mechanisms that induce item unfairness in PCA.
+The first negatively impacts less popular items because less popular items rely on trailing latent components to recover their values.
+The second negatively impacts highly popular items, since the leading PCA components specialize in individual popular items instead of capturing similarities between items.
+To address these issues, we develop a polynomial-time algorithm, \algname{}, that flexibly up-weights less popular items when optimizing for leading principal components.
+We theoretically show that PCA, in all cases, and Normalized PCA, in cases of block-diagonal matrices, are instances of \algname{}.
+We empirically show that there exist datasets for which \algname{} yields the optimal solution while the baselines do not.
+In contrast to past dimensionality reduction re-weighting techniques, \algname{} solves a convex optimization problem and enforces a hard rank constraint.
+Our evaluations on real-world datasets show that \algname{} not only mitigates both unfairness mechanisms, but also produces recommendations that outperform those of PCA baselines.